kresnasatya/dev.kresna.me/src/posts/react-and-svelte-vibes.md

 ### Frameworks

 Svelte framework is SvelteKit.
-I have use it for several products:

-- [anime.kresna.me](https://anime.kresna.me) - List of original soundtrack of anime I've watched since childhood.
-- [buku.kresna.me](https://buku.kresna.me) - List of books I have read and review in Bahasa Indonesia and English.
-- [Laravel Diff](https://laraveldiff.org) - A utility to compare what files changed when upgrading your Laravel framework.
-Kind a Laravel Shift but tiny and manual.
+I have use it for build several personal products [like list of original soundtrack of anime I've watched since childhood](https://anime.kresna.me), [list of books I have read and review in Bahasa Indonesia and English](https://buku.kresna.me), and [a utility to compare what files changed when upgrading your Laravel framework.
+Kind a Laravel Shift but tiny and manual](https://laraveldiff.org).

 React frameworks are NextJS and React Router v7 a.k.a.
 Remix.
-I don't use those frameworks but If I have to choose, I prefer React Router v7 over NextJS because I saw in tweets that people complain NextJS about memory in development mode that consume more than 1GB, inconsistency API design, and a company switch their stack from NextJS to Ruby on Rails because NextJS doesn't fullfil their needs.
+I don't use those frameworks but If I have to choose, I prefer React Router v7 over NextJS because I saw in tweets that [people complain NextJS about memory in development mode that consume more than 1GB](https://x.com/programmer30an/status/1867474270320046568), [inconsistency API design](https://pilcrow.vercel.app/blog/nextjs-why), and [a company switch their stack from NextJS to Ruby on Rails because NextJS doesn't fullfil their needs](https://x.com/shpigford/status/1753188910304301260?s=46).

 ## Personal Choice